 When you need compassionate yet strong legal representation, turn to Rech Law, P.C.
 We are well-known across Union County for our caring and thoughtful approach to family law, and we have helped many families get through domestic violence cases.
 If you live in the Monroe, Waxhaw, Weddington, or Indian Trail area, we are here for you.

 Domestic violence cases should always be taken seriously.
-Call Rech Law, P.C. at (704) 228-4488 or send us a message online for strong, compassionate advocacy.
+Call the domestic violence attorney in Monroe, NC from Rech Law, P.C. at (704) 228-4488 or send us a message online for strong, compassionate advocacy.

 What Is Domestic Violence?

 Under North Carolina General Statutes, domestic violence is defined as:

 "the commission of one or more of the [below] acts upon an aggrieved party or upon a minor child residing with or in the custody of the aggrieved party by a person with whom the aggrieved party has or has had a personal relationship."